mdchaney/data_modeler/README.md

 ## Technical Details

-The viewer parses the JSON structure of Navicat .nmodel files, which contain:
+The viewer parses the JSON structure of .nmodel files, which contain:
 - Table definitions with fields and their properties
 - Diagram layout information with positions and dimensions
 - Relationship definitions between tables